- Internet problems or the Windows Firewall can cause your Steam update to get stuck.

 The Steam client software for games gets regular updates.
 However, Steam updates might hang, or get stuck, for a few users.
 Then the installing update window will hang indefinitely when updates get stuck.

 Consequently, Steam doesn’t get updated.
-Here are some resolutions for users who need to fix Steam update getting stuck.
+Here are some resolutions for users who need to fix Steam updates getting stuck.

-Steam stuck on checking for available updates, how to fix it?
+How do I fix Steam stuck on checking for available updates?

 - Open Steam as Administrator